 The University of South Alabama College of Medicine is an expanding network designed to provide all facets of medical education, research and patient care.
-Candidates for M.D. and Ph.D. degrees study basic medical sciences in the Medical Sciences Building (MSB) on the main campus.
-Medical students spend the last two clinical years training in the USA hospitals and clinics, as well as in rotations with community physicians.
+Candidates for M.D. and Ph.D. degrees study basic medical sciences in the Medical Sciences Building (MSB) on USA's main campus.
+Medical students spend the last two clinical years training in USA Health hospitals and clinics, as well as in rotations with community physicians.

-During its history, the USA College of Medicine has supplied one-third of the physicians in the Mobile area.
-The only academic health center along the Gulf Coast, the college enrolls 74 medical students each year, selected from more than 1,100 applicants, and provides graduate medical education training to more than 240 residents and fellows.
-A doctoral program in basic medical sciences can open doors to academic careers in universities or medical institutions, or to research or administrative positions in government, nonprofit or industry settings.
+During its history, the College of Medicine has supplied one-third of the physicians in the Mobile area.
+It enrolls more than 70 medical students each year, selected from more than 1,100 applicants, and provides graduate medical education training to more than 240 residents and fellows.
+A doctoral program in basic medical sciences opens doors to academic careers in universities or medical institutions, or to research or administrative positions in government, nonprofit or industry settings.

-The USA Medical Center and USA Children's & Women's Hospital serve as the primary patient care facilities for the College of Medicine.
-Other clinical training facilities are located at the new Strada Patient Care Center, USA Mitchell Cancer Institute, USA Stanton Road Clinic, and at a number of family medicine preceptor sites throughout Alabama.
+USA Health University Hospital and USA Health Children's & Women's Hospital serve as the primary patient care facilities for the College of Medicine.
+Other clinical training facilities are located at the Strada Patient Care Center, USA Health Mitchell Cancer Institute, USA Health Stanton Road Clinic, and at a number of family medicine preceptor sites throughout Alabama.